 Key Stage 4

-French is an option subject at GCSE.
+French is an option subject at GCSE but compulsory for Grammar stream students.
 The exam board is Edexcel and the new GCSE course enables students to take their assessments in speaking and writing in stages.
 Students are encouraged to visit France or French-speaking countries to develop their speaking and listening skills.
 Students are actively encouraged to use French websites in order to develop their general comprehension skills.

 Key Stage 5